marbl/canu/documentation/source/faq.rst

       INFO	443 Complete and single-copy BUSCOs (S) INFO	2289 Complete and duplicated BUSCOs (D)

     does.
-We have had some success (in limited testing) using `purge_haplotigs <https://bitbucket.org/mroachawri/purge_haplotigs>`_ to remove duplication.
-Purge haplotigs will also generate a coverage plot which will usually have two peaks when assemblies have separated some loci.
+We have had success using `purge_dups <https://github.com/dfguan/purge_dups>`_ to remove duplication.
+Purge dups will also generate a coverage histogram which will usually have two peaks when assemblies have separated some loci, make sure to inspect it to make sure the cutoffs selected are reasonable.

 What parameters should I use for my reads?
 -------------------------------------
-    Canu is designed to be universal on a large range of PacBio (C2, P4-C2, P5-C3, P6-C4) and Oxford Nanopore (R6 through R9) data.
+    Canu is designed to be universal on a large range of PacBio CLR, PacBio HiFi, Oxford Nanopore (R6 through R10) data.
 Assembly quality and/or efficiency can be enhanced for specific
     datatypes:

     **Nanopore R7 1D** and **Low Identity Reads**